 If you have a teen who is struggling with addiction—be it alcohol, drugs, or even habitual or behavioral addictions—it can be scary and confusing to understand and know what to do to help them.
+A teen rehab may be the answer.
 The teen years are crucial in the process of a person becoming who they are meant to be, and that’s why it is extremely important to work hard to motivate that teen to reverse harmful and negative behaviors while they’re still growing and can recover to become safer and healthier.

 Many people wonder how many teens are addicted to drugs or alcohol, and the number is staggering.
 Currently, there are nearly two million teens in the United States who are suffering from some sort of addiction.
 A culmination of several studies shows some startling facts about the commonality and impact of addiction in adolescence.
 In 2015, approximately 33 percent of high school students reported having consumed at least one alcoholic beverage in the previous thirty days, 39 percent of students had tried marijuana in their lifetime, and 5 percent of high- school-aged teens had reported trying drugs such as cocaine at least once in their lifetime.
 (Five percent may seem like a low number, but when the fact is considered that there are currently more than nineteen million students enrolled in high school, the realization comes that 5 percent accounts for just under a million students.)
 And that doesn’t factor in for people who omitted the truth during these surveys in fear of being reprimanded.